tramlinehq/docs/docs/using-tramline/live-release.md

 ## Finishing up

-Once the build has been sucecssfully distributed to all channels in the release step, you can finalize your release.
+Once the build has been successfully distributed to all channels in the release step, you can finalize your release.

 ![](/img/finish-release.png)

-This would typically tag the corect release commit, and depending on the branching strategy, it will also automatically create and merge necessary pull requests.
+This would typically tag the correct release commit, and depending on the branching strategy, it will also automatically create and merge necessary pull requests.

 Once a release is finalized, it becomes locked and is unable to accept any further patches or commits.